 N.B.
 Graduate Diploma students who successfully get transferred to Master of Public Policy must pay the balance.

-Applications for 2018 September entry will be closed in July 2018.
+Applications for 2019 September entry will be closed by 23rd June 2019.
 Until then, we accept applications on a rolling basis.
 We endeavour to make a decision within two weeks after complete application documents are submitted.
 We can still accept late applications afterwards if only we have capacity.

 There is an FAQ page for the application process and the programme structure.